Home Warranty Contractor Quality: What to Expect From Technicians

 Can You Use Your Own Contractor or Request a Different One?

-One of the most common frustrations homeowners have is being assigned a contractor they don't trust — or not being able to use a technician they already know and like.
-Here's what your options actually look like.
+One of the most common frustrations homeowners have is being assigned a contractor they don't trust, or not being able to use a technician they already know and like.
+Here's what your options actually look like in 2026.

 Using Your Own Contractor

-• Standard providers (Choice Home Warranty, American Home Shield, Cinch, etc.) generally require prior written approval before using an outside contractor, and this is typically only granted when no in-network technician is available within the promised service window.
+• Standard providers (Choice Home Warranty, American Home Shield, Cinch, First American, etc.) generally require prior written approval before using an outside contractor.
+This is typically only granted when no in-network technician is available within the promised service window.

 Pros